Languages at St. John’s

 Each term we have a focus language.
-Since the start of 2017, we have had Spanish, Malayalam and Polish.
+Since the start of 2017, we have had Spanish, Malayalam, Polish, French and Tagalog.
 The native speakers from our school community support us in teaching others about the focused languages and the countries where they are spoken.
 We also try and link in cultural experiences for our children – for example, when our focus was Malayalam, the Upahaar school of dance (alongside two of our pupils) performed an ancient form of Indian dance for our children called Bharatanatyam.

 Our Young Interpreters